arupadhyay25/DreamBaths-E-Commerce-App/README.md

 - After that you sort the items by price, sub-category and also by rating and then you can add to cart from there.
 - After adding items to the cart you will click on the cart to go into the cart page.
 - On cart page you can see all the items that you have added.
 You can delete the item from cart page if you want.
+- Add payment detail and proceed to pay.
 - Then you will select address and entre the coupon as "Flat30%off" then you will get 30rs discount on your total amount.
 - After clicking on next you will redirected to payment page where you can entre all your payment details , after clicking on payment your order will complete.
 - When You land on hompage you should login first , for that click on login if already login in then just enter your ID and password.
 And if you are new then just create you credentials.